MireilleNyoubissi/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+on line 5 x = 2 and on line 7 x = 1.

+line 4 and line 6 output different numbers because they are defined on different scope. line 4 x is defined on a block scope and line 7 output x from line 1 which is defined o a global scope.

 ## Question 2

 Take a look at the following code: